mkosir/typescript-style-guide/README.md

 - `common` folder is responsible for implementations that are truly used across application.
   Since its a "global folder" it should be used sparingly (codebase tries to follow grouped by feature project structure as much as possible).

-In case Nextjs is being used as React framework, `pages` folder serves only as a router, where its responsibility is to define routes.
+In case Nextjs is being used as React framework, `pages` folder serves only as a router, where its responsibility is to define routes (no business logic implementation).
 Same approach applies for other frameworks with file-system based router.

 ## Tests